Thursday, April 28, 2011

 The boys were about five years older than the girls and soon enough their interest changed to girls and cars.
 They abandoned the woods leaving it to the girls.
 The boys had built a dock into the pond, a raft and a tree house high above the ground in a white pine tree.
 These abandoned architectural features became home to the girls imagination.

 This magical kingdom's boundaries were to the west, an ancient rusting and in places, falling down, barbed wire fence.
-On the other side lie the forbidden and foreboding property of Old Man Langel.
+On the other side lie the forbidden and foreboding property of Old Man Langell.
 To the East was another, better maintained fence which separated the cows and pasture from the hard wood forest.
 Within these boundaries, the seasons of childhood cycled with nature from the first spring wild flowers to the clear frozen ponds of winter.
 We simply called it "Our Woods."

 Friday, April 8, 2011